-bankruptcy litigation has extremely expensive, and continues to be so. also that, in legal malpractice Note plaintiff litigation, successful a allowed to recover not only actual damages proximately caused by a lawyer's negligence, but reasonable counsel fees and costs, both of fighting the underlying the matter out at a later stage (in this case, the bankruptcy and litigation), of the malpractice litigation.
+The bankruptcy litigation has been extremely expensive, and continues to be so.
+Note also that, in legal malpractice litigation, а successful plaintiff is allowed to recover not only actual damages proximately caused by a lawyer's negligence, but reasonable counsel fees and costs, both of fighting the underlying the matter out at a later stage (in this case, the bankruptcy and litigation), of the malpractice litigation.